SamuelWu2001/LeetCode2024/PrefixSum/1371. Find the Longest Substring Containing Vowels in Even Counts/README.md

 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
 1. Any requirement on time/space complexity?
-2. Is the array sorted?
 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category.
-1. Sort
+1. Prefix Sum
-   We can start from sorting the given array, then check if there are consecutive items with the same value.
-If there are, we return True; otherwise, we reach the end of the array and return False.
-2. Sort the elements of the array in a HashMap or Set
-   We traverse each element in the array and check them before storing in a Set.
-If the element isn't in the Set,  we add it.
-If we finish iterating through all elements without any duplicate, we return False.
+   We can use a integer to represents the status.
+And once we find out that there are two index wwith the same status, we can know that the subsequence between them is qualified.
 ### Plan
 > - Sketch visualizations and write pseudocode.
 > - Walk through a high-level implementation with an existing diagram.

-General Idea: Create a Set to store numbers.
-If the number is already in the Set, return True.
-Otherwise we reach the end of the array and return False.
+General Idea: Create a integer to record the status and use an unordered_map to store the status and its corresponding first index.
+If we encounter the vowel character, update the status and the map.
+And update the length for every character.
-1. Create the Set
-2. Iterate through the array
-   - check if the number is already in the Set
-   - add the number into the Set
-3. Return False if we reach the end of the array

 ### Implement
 > - Implement the solution (make sure to know what level of detail the interviewer wants)